quantixed/Misseg/README.md

 This workflow shows the distribution of pointes relative to the exclusion zone.
 It needs a set of segmented images to be provided.
 Depending on the data, these can be automatically generated or if necessary manually segmented.
 The names must match the Cell Counter files.

+### Hybrid method

+We are using a hybrid between the two analysis types above.
+Select the checkbox from the dialog that shows after the Exclusion Zone method is selected.

 ## Image analysis

 ### Intensity analysis